pierric/fei-nn/README.md

 Fit the neural network, update gradients, and then evaluate and record metrics.

-# Writing a full training/inference app
+# Writing a full training/inference application
 It is possible to write a training loop with the above `Module`.
-But it is still a bit verbose to connect with other code pieces such as data loading, logging/debugging.
-The major obstacle is that `Module` has a `StateT` monad under the hood, which rules out the the chance to be embeded into places requiring a `MonadUnliftIO`.
+But it is still a bit difficult to connect with other code pieces such as data loading, logging/debugging.
+The major obstacle is that `Module` has a `StateT` monad under the hood, which rules out the chance to be work in places requiring a `MonadUnliftIO`.

 Therefore, we embed the `Module`'s state in a top-level enviornment `FeiApp`.
 An appplication will be written in a `ReaderT` monad, and call `askSession` when needed to "enter" the `Module` monad.